-On behalf of William Hunt at Clark, Hunt, Ahern & Embry
+On behalf of William Hunt at Gregg, Hunt, Ahern & Embry

 Businesses are the driving force behind a state's economic well-being and Massachusetts' is doing well, according to the Executive Office of Housing and Economic Development.
 Behind every business is an owner or a number of co-owners, each of whom have their own story to tell.

 Business ownership can be overwhelming and exhilarating at the same time.
 No matter what type of industry you are involved in, there are many moving parts to operating a company.
 Often the day-to-day operations take precedent over establishing long-term goals and - much like personal estate planning - too many owners fail to do any business succession planning.Why have a succession plan?

 Business owners who establish a succession plan early on have an advantage over their competitors.
 Taking the time to plot a course of action throughout the active phases of your business creates a solid footing from which to work when an untimely death, accident or illness creates chaos in your company.